customgento/docs/pages/tier-prices-for-configurable-products-m1.md

 ---
 title: Tier Prices For Configurable Products (Magento 1)
 permalink: tier-prices-for-configurable-products-m1.html
 summary: "The extension Tier Prices For Configurable Products or CustomGento_ConfigurableTierPrices &ndash; formerly known as Spranks_ConfigurableTierPrices &ndash; changes the way Magento calculates tier prices of configurable products.
-This extension ensures that if you add different variants of a configurable product to the cart, you get the tier price for the total quantity of all variants in the cart."
+This extension ensures that when you add different variations of a configurable product to the cart, you receive the tier price for the total quantity of all variations in the cart."
 sidebar: ctp_sidebar
 ---

 ## Description
 This extension for Magento 1 changes the way Magento calculates tier prices of configurable products.
-You can add different variants of a configurable product to the cart and you will get the tier price for the total quantity of all variants in the cart.
+You can add different variations of a configurable product to the cart and you will receive the tier price for the total quantity of all variations in the cart.

 ### Example
-There is a configurable product "Awesome T-Shirt" and there are two corresponding variants "green" and "orange".
+There is a configurable product "Awesome T-Shirt" and there are two corresponding variations "green" and "orange".
 The price for each t-shirt is 20 EUR.
 If you buy five or more, you only have to pay 18 EUR each.
 Now you add three green and two orange t-shirts to your cart.
 What would you expect?
 You would like to have the t-shirts for 18 EUR each, right?
 Not with Magento.
 Unfortunately, Magento will charge you 20 EUR each:

 ![Tier Prices Without CustomGento_ConfigurableTierPrices]({{ "images/tier-prices-for-configurable-products/tier-prices-before.png" }} "Tier Prices Without CustomGento_ConfigurableTierPrices")